spack/spack/lib/spack/spack/cmd/installer/README.md

-This README.md will guide you through the steps needed to install Spack and start running it on a fresh Windows machine.
+This README will guide you through the steps needed to install Spack and start running it on a fresh Windows machine.

 # Step 1: Install prerequisites